HSAnet/reverse-traceroute/README.md

     and expect both node address and Round-Trip-Time as a measurement.

 ## Client
+The client is implemented as a Python script and requires at least `Python 3.10`.
-The client application supports both single- and multipath discovery.
+It supports supports both single- and multipath discovery.

 When run in the singlepath mode a fixed flow identifier has to be specified, which determines the path that the traceroute probes will illuminate.